 Bio

-Most recently, she presented testimony on equity and environmental justice considerations in the development of climate regulations before the U.S. Federal Energy Regulatory Commission (FERC) and New York State’s Climate Action Council (CAC).
-Hadia is currently a contributing member of the NPCC’s Climate and Science Projections working group that is tasked with reviewing and synthesizing recent climate research and advising the Mayor’s Office on New York City’s multi-hazard adaptation strategy, including over $20 billion of investments and major coastal resiliency projects in all five boroughs.
-She has contributed to several scholarly reports, commentaries, special reports, and articles published by RMI (founded as the Rocky Mountain Institute), the Center on Global Energy Policy, Columbia University, State of the Planet - Columbia Climate School, and IRENA (International Renewable Energy Agency).
+Hadia was invited by the U.S. Department of Energy's (DOE) Hydrogen Fuel Cell Technologies (HFTO) team to serve as an expert merit reviewer for multiple applications seeking $3MM in federal funding for projects to support the goals of the U.S. National Hydrogen Strategy and Roadmap.
+She has also presented testimony before the U.S. Federal Energy Regulatory Commission (FERC) and New York State’s Climate Action Council (CAC).
+Hadia has been a contributing member of the NPCC’s (New York City Panel on Climate Change) Climate and Science Projections working group.
+The NPCC is a voluntary body of climate scientists and researchers tasked with reviewing and synthesizing recent climate research and advising the Mayor’s Office on New York City’s multi-hazard adaptation strategy, including over $20 billion of investments and major coastal resiliency projects in all five boroughs.

-Hadia has been internationally recognized for her research and contributions to climate action, gender equity in education and economic opportunities, sustainability, community-led adaptation and resilience. sustainability, adaptation and resilience in disaster-prone communities, and social justice.
-In 2022, she was recognized as one of “50 Rising Stars in ESG'' by Women of the Future, Tesco, Burberry, PwC, Aviva and the Financial Times, and named to Yahoo!Finance’s “HERoes Top 100: Future Leader Role Models'' globalist.
-Hadia is the first global winner of the United Nations Development Programme-administered King Hamad Youth Empowerment Award to Achieve the Sustainable Development Goals (SDGs) for contributions to UN SDGs 1, 3, 4, 5, 9, 10, 11, 13, 16, and 17.
-She is the recipient of the Sandra Forte Memorial Award for Emerging Professionals from Advancing Women in Transportation (WTS) for her project to improve the safety and sustainability of the New York City subway, the Morton Deutsch Award for Social Justice for her research on inequalities faced by women and girls in sports, and was a finalist on the Forbes 30 under 30 list.
-Hadia was named a“Global Champion for Women’s Economic Empowerment” by UN Women’s EmpowerWomen initiative, and invited to the inaugural United State of Women (USOW) Summit by the White House Council on Women and Girls as a“Nominated Changemaker."
+Hadia has been internationally recognized for her research and contributions to the global energy transition, equitable industrial decarbonization, sustainable development, and community-centric adaptation and resilience in low-income and coastal communities around the world.
+Most recently, she was named to Reuters Events’ “Trailblazing Women in 2025” global list, and was a finalist for the Equality in Energy Transitions Initiative award at the 15th Clean Energy Ministerial (CEM) and 9th Mission Innovation Ministerial (MI-9) in Brazil.
+In 2022, she was recognized as one of “50 Rising Stars in ESG'' in the Financial Times (one of two women from North America) by a panel of ESG leaders from Burberry, PwC, Aviva, Tesco and Oxford University’s Saïd Business School.
+She was also named to Yahoo!Finance’s “HERoes Top 100: Future Leader Role Models'' global list.
+Hadia is the first individual global winner of the United Nations Development Programme-administered King Hamad Youth Empowerment Award to Achieve the Sustainable Development Goals (SDGs) for contributions to UN SDGs 1, 3, 4, 5, 9, 10, 11, 13, 16, and 17.
+She is the recipient of the Sandra Forte Memorial Award for Emerging Professionals from Advancing Women in Transportation (WTS) for her project to improve the safety and sustainability of the New York City subway, the Morton Deutsch Award for Social Justice for her research on inequalities faced by women and girls in sports from Columbia Teacher’s College, and was a finalist on the Forbes 30 under 30 list.
+Hadia was named a “Global Champion for Women’s Economic Empowerment” by UN Women’s EmpowerWomen initiative, and invited to the inaugural United State of Women (USOW) Summit by the White House Council on Women and Girls as a“Nominated Changemaker."
+She has contributed to several scholarly reports, commentaries, special reports, and articles published by RMI (Rocky Mountain Institute), Columbia University, Columbia Climate School, IRENA (International Renewable Energy Agency), and the New York Academy of Sciences (NYAS).

 Hadia holds a dual master of science degree in Sustainability Management and Conflict Resolution from Columbia University, and graduated as Class Speaker and Student Marshall with a bachelor of arts degree in Government and Politics from St. John’s University.